WB project to boost KP’s tax collection capacity.

-ISLAMABAD: The World Bank will strengthen sales tax collection capacity of the Khyber Pakhtunkhwa government and improve public investment management and accountability of public service delivery in the water sector, Dawn has learned.
+ISLAMABAD: The World Bank will strengthen the sales tax collection capacity of the Khyber Pakhtunkhwa government and improve public investment management and accountability of public service delivery in the water sector.

 The ‘governance and policy program’ project, to be approved by the World Bank executive board this month, is aimed at increasing the provincial government’s capacity for revenue mobilization and public finance management.

 A World Bank report on the project says although the province has a high potential for increasing revenue, its own-resource revenues (OSR) remain low – the result of a complex institutional set-up with three different institutions collection various taxes.